natelac/EuchrePy/README.md

 ### The StandardGame class
 The ```StandardGame``` class is the least modular of the classes.
 Since the flow of a game is very exact, there is not alot of room for extendibility/modularity.

 ## Future ideas
-- [ ] Have player ports automatically picked
+- Have player ports automatically picked
-- [ ] Create a smart AI player
+- Create a smart AI player
-- [ ] Implement farmers hand
+- Create a UI web client
-- [ ] Add lobby system - User can connect to server, host games, and see other games
+- Add lobby system - User can connect to server, host games, and see other games
   - This will give a purpose to ```bin/server```, continuosly host games on the server
-- [ ] Create unit testing
+- Create unit testing
+- Implement farmers hand

 ## Known Bugs
 - Only first renege should be penalized OR redo reneging logic so valid plays don't get miscounted